openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-resize.md

 ```

 See in the message that it is waiting on FileSystemResizePending.
-The resize request will go to the node where appliccation pod is running.
+The resize request will go to the node where the application pod is running.
 The LVM driver node agent will resize the filesytem for the application.
 Keep checking the PVC yaml for FileSystemResizePending to go away, once PVC is resized, the yaml will look like this:

 ```yaml
 $ kubectl get pvc csi-lvmpv -oyaml